EpicWink/sfini/docs/src/examples.rst

 Start a worker to allow the workflow execution to progress through the 'add' task::

-    # Start activity worker
     worker = sfini.Worker(add_activity)
     worker.start()

 We can now block the local script's execution by waiting for the execution to finish::

-    # Wait for execution and print output
     execution.wait()
     print(execution.output)
     # 45